JacoGasp/fortress/README.md

 ## 3.2 ESP32 (VSCode + Platformio)

-The simplest way to build and upload the ESP32 firmware is directly VSCode and Platformio integration.
+The simplest way to build and upload the ESP32 firmware is to use VSCode with Platformio integration.
-Simply open the `esp32` folder with VSCode with automatically recognize the ESP32 project.
+Simply open the `esp32` folder with VSCode and it will automatically recognize the ESP32 project.
 Then press the Build button to build and the Upload button to flash the ESP.

 **Important!** Before build change Wi-Fi parameters in `esp32/src/main.cpp`